Smart Moves When Feeding Your Baby

 You can find The American Academy of Pediatrics website at http://www.aap.org

 The WIC Program can provide additional information about feeding infants.
-If you believe your baby qualifies for WIC, contact your local WIC Office at 1-800-26BIRTH.
+If you believe your baby qualifies for WIC, contact 211 for the phone number of your local WIC Office.